pkardas/notes/books/refactoring.md

 we rarely get the boundaries right.
 Sometimes common behaviour used in several places needs to vary in some of its calls, that is why you can move the varying behaviour function to its callers.

-REPLACE INLINE CODE WITH FUNCTION CALL - functions allow to package bits of behaviour, this is useful for understanding
+REPLACE INLINE CODE WITH FUNCTION CALL - functions allow packaging bits of behaviour, this is useful for understanding

 - a named function can explain the purpose of the code rather than its mechanics.
-Also useful for deduplication.
+Also, useful for deduplication.

 SLIDE STATEMENTS - code is easier to understand when things that are related to each other appear together.
 If several lines of code accesses the same data structure, it is best for them to be together rather than intermingled with code accessing other data structures.
 You can also declare the variable just before you first use it.

-SPLIT LOOP - you often seen loops that are doing two different things at once just because they can do that with one pass trough a loop.
+SPLIT LOOP - you have often seen loops that are doing two different things at once just because they can do that with one pass through a loop.
 But if you are doing two different things in the same loop, then whenever you need to modify the loop you have to understand both things.
 By splitting loop, you ensure you only need to understand the behaviour you need to modify.
 Many programmers are uncomfortable with this refactoring as it forces you to execute the loop twice.
 REMINDER: Once you have your code clear, you can optimise it, and if the loop traversal is a bottleneck, it is easy to slam the loops back together.
 But the actual iteration through even a large list I rarely a bottleneck, and splitting